ydidwania/ydidwania.github.io/index.md

 I intend to use this page to maintain a blog about my projects and academic as well as non academic goals.

-I have loved codingg since I was introduced to it.
-I have actively been involved in software development.
-I have been contributing to Mozilla for the past few months now.
+I have enjoyed coding since I was introduced to it.
+I started contributing to Mozilla since September last year and have been going strong for the past few months now.
 You can take a look at my [Github][github] profile to know more.

 I am currently the manager of [The Web and Coding Club][WnCC] of IIT Bombay where we help those who want to get started with code.